Two more Tiananmen monuments removed from Hong Kong university campuses

 HONG KONG, Dec 24 (Reuters) - Two more Hong Kong universities on Friday removed public monuments to the 1989 Tiananmen protests in Beijing, following on the heels of the dismantling of a sculpture marking victims of the crackdown at another university earlier this week.

-A "Goddess of Democracy" statue holding aloft a flame at Hong Kong's Chinese University had been removed from a public piazza just before dawn by workmen, according to pictures posted online.
+A 6.4 metre (20 foot) tall bronze "Goddess of Democracy" statue holding aloft a flame at Hong Kong's Chinese University had been removed from a public piazza just before dawn.

 The university said in a statement that the "unauthorised statue" had been taken away.